 Hopefully the above will help get your newsletter forwarded to more people, but you do need to promote your product early on in order to build the initial audience.

 I aim to spend at least half of my time promoting my work.
-Take a look at the list of places where I share and promote my content after publishing it.

 Remember that most newsletters flop